theatlasroom/tidbits/languages/ruby.md

   - can be passed to methods as parameters
   - useful for defining a method at the point it is called
 - `<=>` combined comparision operator takes 2 parameters and returns -1, 0, 1 with the same logic used in `.sort`
+- `false` and `nil` are the only non-true values
+  - `false`: !true
+  - `nil`: nothing
+- `:symbols` can be used as keys for hashes
+  - Only 1 copy of any particular symbol exists at any time
+  - They can be used as hash keys or for referencing method names
+  - Immutable and perform better than strings as keys

 ```ruby
 # Hash literal notation